MionKit/mion/packages/router/README.md

 For every error thrown/returned within the Routes/Hooks Two types of errors are generated, a Public and a Private error.

-- Public errors: Are returned in the `context.response.publicErrors` and only contain a generic message and a status code, these errors are returned in the response body.
+- Public errors: Are returned in the `context.response.body[routeName]` or `context.response.body[hookName]` and only contain a generic message and a status code.
 - Private errors: are stored in the `context.request.internalErrors` to be managed by any logger hook or similar.
 These errors also contains the stack trace and the rest of properties of any regular js Error.

-Throwing a `RouteError` generates a public error with defined status code and message.
+Throwing a `RouteError` generates a public error with defined status code and public message.
 Throwing any other error will generate a public 500 error with generic message.

 ```ts
 // examples/error-handling.routes.ts